cornflowers.jpeg

 • addictions** and phobias

-**except substance misuse - you must be free of any dependency on alcohol or recreational drugs before engaging with psychotherapy
+**except substance misuse - you must have good control over your dependency, with minimal use of alcohol or substances before engaging meaningfully with psychotherapy

 *The Scapegoat

 Family scapegoating of one or more family members is extremely common.
 The family project all of their unwanted feelings and qualities onto the child so that she grows up with a perverted idea of her own identity.
-Scapegoating is one of the most corrupt, and essentially evil things the group can do to an individual, and is seen in the same mistreatment of adults in the dysfunctional family, workplace, social group and society: groups that routinely attack whistleblowers, dissidents, and people of integrity who dare tell the truth.
+Scapegoating is one of the most common and corrupt things the group can do to an individual, and is seen in the same mistreatment of adults in the dysfunctional family, workplace, social group, social media circles, and wider society: groups that routinely attack individuals who are different, whistleblowers, dissidents, and people of integrity who dare tell the truth.
 The scapegoated individual can convince himself that the group's views about him are true, and that his own experiences are false.
 This is one of the most powerful ways society creates 'mental illness' in family members, partners, employees, patients, and citizens, whereby the individual's mental disturbance is then used as 'evidence' that he or she is deserving of scapegoat status.
-The real problem is not the individual, but the cowardice, dishonesty, immorality and cruelty of those who stigmatise and scapegoat any person who fails to play the game.
+The real problem is not the individual, but the cowardice, dishonesty, immorality and cruelty of those who stigmatise and scapegoat any person who fails to play the game of the dominating majority.

 • A troubled or abusive past or present